-Bill Beebe gives another suggestion for a very economical glue that he uses, sodium silicate solution (water glass).
+Bill Beebe gives another suggestion for a very economical glue that he uses, Sodium Silicate Solution (water glass).
 Several quarts purchased many years ago, cost then at just over $2.00 for a quart size bottle, is still in use by us today, due to the long shelf life.
-Sodium silicate solution is advertised on the web at $7.50 for a 500ml bottle.
-Be sure to read the cautions printed on the bottle label, such as: Be careful not to get the sodium silicate solution on your skin, eyes, and or breathe the fumes.
-As you can see by Bill's image above, he pencils in the shape of each stone, then pours enough sodium silicate solution on the wood block to cover the area where the slabbed surface of the rock will be place, place the flat sawn rock on the board, move or swirl the rock slightly to make sure the surface of the board under the rock is covered with the waterglass, and let set until dry, approximately 24 hours.
+Sodium Silicate Solution is advertised on the web at $9.70 for a one quart bottle.
+Be sure to read the cautions printed on the bottle label, such as: Be careful not to get the Sodium Silicate Solution on your skin, eyes, and or breathe the fumes.
+As you can see by Bill”s image above, he pencils in the shape of each stone, then pours enough Sodium Silicate Solution on the wood block to cover the area where the slabbed surface of the rock will be placed.
+Clean the flat sawn rock with denatured alcohol, then place the rock on the board, move or swirl the rock slightly to make sure the surface of the board under the rock is covered with the waterglass, and let set until dry, approximately 24 hours.
 When dry, be careful of any waterglass that has seeped over the edge of the block, and has now become a type of thin hardened glass.
-The wood block is now ready to set in the saw and slab your rocks.
+The wood block is now ready to set in the saw and slab your rock.
 Be sure to align the wood block as parallel as possible with the saw blade.
 We have found that a used block of wood should not be reused since the wood block contains oil and the water glass will not hold the rock securily.
-Again please read the safety information listed on the web or your purchased bottle of sodium silicate solutions.
+Again please read the safety information listed on the web or your purchased bottle of Sodium Silicate Solution.
 Now you get rid of those small pieces of quality material and slab them fast by applying more than one rock to a board.